European Territorial Cooperation (ETC) objective 2014–2020

 Further information: harry.ekestam(at)tem.fi

-The aim of the ESPON (European Observation Network for Territorial Development and Cohesion) research programme is to improve the knowledge base of regional planning and development and support cooperation between EU Member States in these areas.
+The ESPON (European Territorial Observatory Network) 2020 Cooperation Programme aims to improve the knowledge base of regional planning and development and support cooperation between EU Member States in these areas.
 All EU Member States plus the Partner States of Iceland, Liechtenstein, Norway and Switzerland are taking part in the programme.

 The programme is carried out as projects that involve research institutes in different parts of Europe.
 Most of the work is applied research in which the focus is on regional development and planning, regional structures, development prospects and policy impacts at European level.
 The project organisers are selected each year in an open tendering process.
-The first projects of the programme period were started in 2015.
+The first applied research projects have already been completed, and more information about them is available on the EPSON 2020 website.

 ESPON 2020 is one of the structural fund programmes for European-level territorial cooperation.
 The programme produces information for decision-making at EU, national and regional level.
 The first ESPON programme was launched in 2002.